baiseiit/baiseiit/README.md

 ## Assets

-You can get all the client/assets files using the following command:
+You can get the client/assets file using the following command:
 ```php
     Filesystem::assets('/')
 ```